sperrow/ampltd/design-readme.md

 ## General

 -   I built this with Next.js and TypeScript (I used the nextjs dashboard template for most of the boilerplate code).

+## CSS

-For styling I used Tailwind for efficiency and consistency.
+-   I used Tailwind for efficiency and consistency.
+The styling is not a 1:1 match with the mockups, I could've gotten it closer with custom css but prioritized the other features for the sake of time.

 ## DB